StepicOrg/SubmissionUtility/README.md

 #SubmissionUtility
-Comman line utility for sending submissions to Stepic.
+Command line utility for sending code submissions to Stepic.